 Disarmament and International Security Committee

-It is my pleasure to welcome you to the First Committee of the General Assembly: the Disarmament and International Security Committee at Harvard National Model United Nations 2018!
+It is my immense pleasure to welcome you all to the First Committee of the General Assembly: the Disarmament and International Security Committee at Harvard National Model United Nations 2018!

 Director, Disarmament and International Security Committee